Stay At Home Educator

 Learning how to estimate helps preschoolers develop stronger number sense skills by teaching them about numeral relationships.
 For example, learning how to estimate lets preschoolers know what numbers are bigger than other numbers and to understand the size difference between them.

 This is my go-to book about how to teach math in preschool.
-Here’s a description of the book:
+It has a huge section on how to teach estimation to preschoolers, including loads of hands-on estimation activities!

 Children who learn math fundamentals in preschool and kindergarten have the best chance of later achievement in school—but too often, children don’t get the effective early math instruction that makes all the difference.
 Now there’s a core early childhood textbook that helps current and future educators teach the most critical math concepts to young students while meeting today’s national standards for mathematics education.